-Community Integration through Co-operative Education
+Community Integration Through Co-operative Education

 Program Code: 1343

-School of Health & Life Sciences and Community Services
+School of Community Services

 Conestoga College Institute of Technology and Advanced Learning

 This is a companion document to the current Conestoga College Student Guide

 Program Handbook Guidelines

 The purpose of this handbook is to provide students with program-specific details and other important information.
 The material in this handbook is accurate at the date of posting, and is applicable for the current academic year.
 Students will be informed of handbook changes that occur, if any, through college email.
 Program handbooks are updated yearly and students must check their program handbook for the current edition.

 What Can This Mean For You?

 - The opportunity to begin, today, to become the professional you aspire to be.